GoogleCloudPlatform/policy-library/docs/user_guide.md

 Then you need to examine the available constraint templates inside the `templates` directory.
-Pick the constraint templates that you wish to use, create constraint YAML files correspondings to those templates, and place them under `policies/constraints`.
+Pick the constraint templates that you wish to use, create constraint YAML files corresponding to those templates, and place them under `policies/constraints`.
 Commit the newly created constraint files to **your** Git repository.
 For example, assuming you have created a Git repository named "policy-library" under your GitHub account, you can use the following